0x0zAgency/infinitymint-client/ReadMe.markdown

-# InfinityMint Typescript Boilerplate by 0x0zAgency
+# InfinityMint Client

-Want to get straight into InfinityMint?
-Well this is the easiest solution for you!
-With just one click you can setup the developer environment to work with InfinityMint.
+InfinityMint Client is a collection of React friendly components and utilities to aid in Web3 web development.
+Parts of client will also work with other frameworks.

 ## 🗿 Requirements